abpframework/abp/docs/en/Modules/Cms-Kit/Comments.md

 @await Component.InvokeAsync(typeof(CommentingViewComponent), new
 {
   entityType = "Product",
-  entityId = "..."
+  entityId = "...",
+  referralLinks  = new [] {"nofollow"}
 })
 ```

 `entityType` was explained in the previous section. `entityId` should be the unique id of the product, in this example.
-If you have a Product entity, you can use its Id here.
+If you have a Product entity, you can use its Id here. `referralLinks` is an optional parameter.
+You can use it to add `nofollow` or `noreferrer` links to the comment links.

 ## User Interface